jordandouglas/GammaSpikeModel/README.md

 The `useSpikeModel` parameter can be used for hypothesis testing.
 When this parameter is 1, the spike model is being used, and when 0 the relaxed clock.
 Every dataset is different, with some strongly favouring one model over the other, and others being uncertain.
 If the average value of `useSpikeModel` is over 0.9, there is strong support in favour of punctuated equilibrium.

+By default, the model indicator `useSpikeModel` has a Bernoulli(0.5) prior distribtuion, meaning that the spike model is *a priori* assumed to be correct with 0.5 probability.
+This can be adjusted using BEAUti.

 ## Convergence during MCMC

-In most instances, we found this model converges quite well despite its large parameter space  However, the `useSpikeModel` parameter can lead to a bimodal distribution that causes mixing issues.
-If this model is too slow to converge, we recommend the following options:
+In most instances, we found this model converged reasonably well despite its large parameter space  However, in some cases the `useSpikeModel` parameter lead to a bimodal distribution that caused mixing issues.
+If this model is taking too long to converge, we recommend the following options:

 1. Try using [Coupled MCMC](https://www.beast2.org/2020/01/14/metropolis-coupled-mcmcmc3-works.html).

 2. Try running separate analyses with `useSpikeModel` respectivley fixed at either 0 or 1.
 Unfortunately, this configuration does not enable hypothesis testing (Bayesian model averaging).

+3. In general, it is good practice to run multiple MCMC chains in parallel and confirm they have converged to the same distribution.
+If they did, then the chains can be combined, thereby expediting the process.

 ## Support